-By entering into a Track Access Agreement, the Applicant is also entering into the relevant Access Terms.
+By entering into a Framework Track Access Agreement or a Track Access Agreement, the Applicant is also entering into the relevant Access Terms.

 The HS1 Passenger Access Terms specifies the operational and commercial arrangements between the Infrastructure Manager and Applicants in relation to each other.
-In the context of Applicants wanting to operate passenger services on the HS1 network the Framework Track Access Agreement is governed by the HS1 Passenger Access Terms.
-The Passenger Access Terms is available on the HS1 website via the following link:
+In the context of Applicants wanting to operate passenger services on the HS1 network the Framework Track Access Agreement or Track Access Agreement (as applicable) are governed by the HS1 Passenger Access Terms.
+The Passenger Access Terms are available on the HS1 website via the following link: